Decoding 72 Inches: How Many Centimeters? A thorough look

 Q: Why is the conversion factor 2.54 centimeters per inch?

 A: The conversion factor is based on the international definition of the inch in terms of the meter.
 The meter was originally defined based on the Earth's circumference, and the inch was subsequently defined relative to the meter.
-This is why you'll find slight variations depending on the historical definitions but 2.54 cm/inch is now the widely accepted and standardized conversion.
+On top of that, this is why you'll find slight variations depending on the historical definitions but 2.
+54 cm/inch is now the widely accepted and standardized conversion.

 Q: Are there any online converters for inches to centimeters?